Chapter Four: Residential Life

 - If not already done, residents will be asked to complete a “Roommate Agreement” to work toward resolving their differences.

-Steps on How to Change Rooms - A student must meet and speak with a ResLife staff member to discuss the reason(s) for a room change.
+A student must meet and speak with a ResLife staff member to discuss the reason(s) for a room change.
 Once approved, follow the steps below.

-- After the student has moved all of their belongings into the new room, must contact the RA on duty to complete the old room check-out form and return the old room key within 48 hours.
+- After the student has moved their belongings into the new room, they must contact the RA on duty to complete the old room check-out form and return the old room key within 24-48 hours.
 Residents may not have keys to two rooms for more than 48 hours.
 Students who do not return keys or have a check-out form completed will be fined for improper check-out, may be forced to move back to their former room, and may be referred to their Residential Life staff for disciplinary action.

 - Any damages or repairs noted on the room check-out form will be reported on a maintenance form and the student responsible will be billed.